Smithtown Library starts down road to recovery, bringing back flood-damaged basement

 A concrete wall that holds electrical panels, as well as the concrete walls that separated the community room from the main area, are the only walls standing.

-The room which housed the Long Island History collection, which is adjacent to the former community room, is only distinguished by rows of nails where shelves rolled out.
+The room that housed the Long Island History collection, which is adjacent to the former community room, is only distinguished by rows of nails where shelves rolled out.

-Caren Zatyk, head of the Long Island Room since 2015 and who has worked with the collection for her 17-year career, said that the documents are currently in the process of being restored by a company in Michigan.
-While they will not be exactly the same, before the storm, she is grateful they will be salvageable.
+Caren Zatyk, head of the Long Island Room since 2015 and who has worked with the collection for her 17-year career, said the documents are in the process of being restored by a company in Michigan.
+While they will not be exactly the same, she is grateful they will be salvageable.

 "Some of them date back to the 1600s, but more than that, they're people's lives," she said.
 "They're people's stories, they're people's histories.
 It's the town's history, it's the library's history."